-We are pleased that you have chosen the MemorialCare Joint Replacement Center.
+We are pleased that you have chosen MemorialCare Joint Replacement Center.
 Your decision to have elective joint replacement surgery is the first step towards a healthier lifestyle.

-Each year, more than 700,000 people make the decision to undergojoint replacement surgery.
-The surgery is designed to relieve your pain, restore your independence, and return you to work and otherdaily activities.
+Each year, more than 700,000 people make the decision to undergo joint replacement surgery.
+The surgery is designed to relieve your pain, restore your independence, and return you to work and other daily activities.

-The goal of the program is to return you to an active lifestyle as quickly as possible.
-Most patients will be able to walk the day of surgery and move towards normal activity in six to twelve weeks.
+The goal of the program is designed to return you to an active lifestyle as quickly as possible.
+Most patients will be able to walk on the day of surgery and move towards normal activity in six to twelveweeks.

-The MemorialCare Joint Replacement Center has planned a comprehensive course of treatment.
+The MemorialCare Joint Replacement Center has implemented a comprehensive planned course of treatment.
 We believe that you play a key role in promoting a successful recovery.
 Our goal is to involve you in your treatment through each step of the program.
 This guidebook will give you the necessary information to promote a successful surgical outcome.

-Your team includes physicians, physicians' assistants, patient care assistants, nurses, orthopedic technicians, and physical and occupational therapists specializing in total joint care.
+Your team includes physicians, physicians' assistants, nurses, patient care assistants, and physical and occupational therapists specializing in total joint care.
 Every detail, from peri-operative teaching to post-operative exercising, is considered and reviewed with you.
 The Joint Care Coordinator will plan your individualized treatment program and act as your guide.